emmanuelkiranr/express-app/README.md

 app.listen(3000);
 ```

-listen to get request use .get method. - path to listen to and a callback fn
+listen to get request using "get" method- Takes 2 params - path to listen to and a callback fn

 ```
 app.get("/", (req, res) => {